Coworking spaces have become a mainstay of startup culture and small business operations.

 A whopping 90 percent of startups fail, according to a study by Startup Genome, a research and policy group with a focus in small enterprises.
 As such, it’s important you manage your overhead, which includes finding the right space at the right cost during this critical juncture in your business’s sustained health.

 This list breaks down companies popping up the nation over, with multiple offices in cities all over the United States.
-If you’re currently operating a small company and looking for an inexpensive spot to set up shop, check out these seven companies.
+If you’re currently operating a small company and looking for an inexpensive spot to set up shop, check out these six companies.

 Get Your Business an Unlimited Business Checking Account — Plus a Bonus Feature Included Here >>